averaeth26/Senior-Seminar-Avera/README.md

 1/26/24: <br>
 Today, I finished the class sorting program and generated a schedule of class blocks.
 This function isn't perfect yet, but I wll continue to improve it as I develop the program.

+1/30/24: <br>
+Today, I fixed the functionality of the class sorting program and generated a schedule of optimal courses.
+I also began working on a function to calculate the optimal schedule for each student given the now-created schedule.